 This part of S-100 specifies procedures to be followed in maintaining and publishing registers of unique, unambiguous and permanent identifiers that are assigned to items of geographic, hydrographic and metadata information.
 In order to accomplish this purpose, this part describes the roles and responsibilities for the management of a registry and its registers.
-Specific administrative details of the IHO Geospatial Information Registry and registers is documented in IHO Publication S-99..
+Specific administrative details of the IHO Geospatial Information Registry and registers can be found in the IHO Technical Resolution A1.21 is documented in IHO Publication S-99.